swedenconnect/credentials-support/README.md

       "MyPrivateKeyType"));

-The time a generated key is kept in the container before it is automatically deleted if the "cleanup" function is called, is by default 15 minutes, but can be set using the `setKeyValidity(final Duration keyValidity)` function.
-E.g:
+The validity time of a key pair, being the time a generated key is kept in the container before it is deleted by the "cleanup" function (if called), can be set by configuration.
+The default validity time is 15 minutes.
+Custom validity time for generatied keys can be set by the `setKeyValidity(final Duration keyValidity)` function.
+Example:

 > credentialContainer.setKeyValidity(Duration.ofDays(365))

-This sets key validity to 356 days for each generated key.
+This example sets key validity of generated keys to 356 days.

+**Destroying credentials after use**
+The `PkiCredential` objects returned from the credential container have extended capabilities to ensure that the private key is destroyed when calling the `destroy()` function of the `PkiCredential` object.

+In order to ensure that private keys are properly removed after usage implementations should:

+1) Ensure that no two processes attempts to use the same alias if they should use different unique keys.
+2) Create keys with as short validity time as possible.
+3) On all restarts and on suitable occasions, call the cleanup function to ensure that old keys are properly deleted
+4) Always call the destroy() function immediately after its last intended use.

 <a name="using-softhsm-to-test-pkcs11-credentials"></a>